The Handpresso Review – Is it perfect or just portable?

 #1 – Handpresso vs. Minipresso GR Espresso Maker

-Here’s a link if you’re looking to learn more about this Minipresso espresso maker.
+Here’s a link if you’re looking to learn more about the Minipresso espresso maker.

 #2 – Handpresso vs. AeroPress Coffee and Espresso Maker

-If you’re sold on Aerobie, go ahead and purchase the Aerobie AeroPress.
+If you’re sold on Aerobie, here’s where you can purchase the Aerobie AeroPress.

 #3 – Handpresso vs. Staresso Espresso Coffee Maker

 With a sturdy design and a similar price range, the Staresso is a strong contender.
 Its most noteworthy function is the option to make cold brew – which is always a plus on a hot day.

 Unfortunately, like most machines in this category, the Staresso takes more effort to clean than the Wild Hybrid.